dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

   * `00001259` when hex-swapped
 * `0x59120003` - this is used when the iGPU is only used for computing tasks and doesn't drive a display
   * `03001259` when hex-swapped

+We also add 2 more properties, framebuffer-patch-enable and framebuffer-stolenmem.
+The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
+This is usually unnecessary, as this can be configured in BIOS.

 `PciRoot(0x0)/Pci(0x1f,0x3)` -&gt; `Layout-id`